bart4223/Curves/README.md

 # Curves
-Curves is a project to visualize some graphs...
+Curves is a project to visualize and animate some mathematical functions.

 Version history
 ===============